 This indicates the number of incoming connections successfully accepted.
-This counter does not apply to the UDP type.
+This counter does not apply to the UDP and FDwatch types.

 <TYPE>SendErr

 This indicates the number of errors in socket send operations.

 <TYPE>RecvErr

 This indicates the number of errors in socket receive operations, including errors of send operations on a connected UDP socket, notified by an ICMP error message.